menu

 Demographics

+Tahuya is a somewhat ethnically-diverse town.
 The people who call Tahuya home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tahuya residents report their race to be White, followed by Asian.
-Important ancestries of people in Tahuya include Scottish, German, English, Irish, and French Canadian.
+Important ancestries of people in Tahuya include Scottish, English, German, Irish, and Norwegian.

 The most common language spoken in Tahuya is English.
-Other important languages spoken here include Polish and Vietnamese.
+Other important languages spoken here include Vietnamese and Polish.

 Notable & Unique Neighborhood Characteristics